-We’re back from Houston and I’m happy to say my grandmother loved the cookies we baked for her.
-Her favorite were the molasses, which came from Epicurious.
-The molasses cookies were so good that I’m going to make them my “house molasses cookie”.
+We're back from Houston and I'm happy to say my grandmother loved the cookies we baked for her.
+Her favorite were the Spiced Molasses Cookies from Epicurious.
+The molasses cookies were so good that I'm going to make them my "house molasses cookies".
+(Update: I never did that.
+I just kept making news ones all the time.
+If I do have an actual house molasses, it would be these Colossal Ginger Cookies which are thick and soft.)

 - 2 cups all-purpose flour